True-life confessions: Why the plot twist of ‘The Mandalorian’ web series made me cry

 Fatherhood tropes

 How can this possibly be?
 It’s because the presence of “the kid” makes the Mandalorian into a father.
-By the last two episodes, those around him are casually referring to Drogu (that turns out to be his name) as “his kid”.
+By the last two episodes, those around him are casually referring to Grogu (that turns out to be his name) as “his kid”.
 In between, we see the literally expressionless bounty hunter nonetheless soften, warm up, nurture, play with, clean up after, chasten, and take pride in his charge.
 This is Daddy duty exactly as we all recognise it, except his space-age pram floats super-cool, whereas ours still have wheels.

-When the drifting bounty hunter first picked up Drogu, it was evident his main bearings – the heart of his way of being – was the obscure Mandalorian code: maintain bargains, accept duels, and, above all, never remove your helmet in front of any living being.
+When the drifting bounty hunter first picked up Grogu, it was evident his main bearings – the heart of his way of being – was the obscure Mandalorian code: maintain bargains, accept duels, and, above all, never remove your helmet in front of any living being.
 He keeps repeating, “This is the way.”
 But then, like all Dads everywhere, his life becomes utterly transformed by the unspoken commitments that tie you to your children, and which wind up radically remaking all the other ways of thinking that preceded them.
 Thus, when it counted (spoiler alert): the Mandalorian code got broken, and that was the way.

 A couple of times after watching The Mandalorian with my sons, I woke up from my night’s sleep with the realisation that it had penetrated my dreams.
 It would appear that our pandemic predicament, with uncertainty its only constant, has some resonance with the setting of the series.
 Our lives have become disrupted, and – like the bounty hunter – I am having difficulty computing its new patterns.

-My oldest son is home only temporarily because his college is closed In a couple of months he will turn 21 an enter fully-fledged adulthood.
+My oldest son is home only temporarily because his college is closed.
+In a couple of months he will turn 21 and enter fully-fledged adulthood.
 How did that happen?
 His 17-year-old brother has somehow morphed himself into a competitive cyclist, and spends his days winging through far-flung villages in the hinterland.
 Where is he now?
 Your guess is as good as mine.

 At this point, the only household fixture, besides his parents, is our youngest, and even he is growing up much too fast, visibly sprouting to an alarming extent.
 On December 4, when we were watching that dramatic episode of The Mandalorian, I was feeling great dread about his birthday a few days later, when the baby of the family would become just another teenager (another spoiler alert: it happened, there was no way to prevent it).
-Sweet boy that he is, my son cried because Drogu was nabbed by the bad guys.
+Sweet boy that he is, my son cried because Grogu was nabbed by the bad guys.
 But my tears were for his Dad.

 Vivek Menezes is a photographer, writer and co-founder and co-curator of the Goa Arts + Literature Festival.